Nicke Andersson: Other work

-In 1998 Andersson, together with former bandmate Dregen, Ginger (from The Wildhearts) and Thomas Skogsberg formed Supershit 666, the band's music was very reminiscent of the early Hellacopters sound.
+In 1998 Andersson, with former bandmate Dregen, Ginger (from the Wildhearts) and Thomas Skogsberg, formed Supershit 666.
+The band's music was very reminiscent of the early Hellacopters sound.
 The band released a self-titled EP in 1999 but never played live.
-However Dregen and Ginger have both expressed interest in playing together again, possibly as Supershit 666.
-After releasing "By the Grace of God", Andersson was invited to join Wayne Kramer and the remaining members of the MC5 for their reunion tour in 2003 and 2004.
+However, Dregen and Ginger have both expressed interest in playing together again, possibly as Supershit 666.
+After releasing By the Grace of God, Andersson was invited to join Wayne Kramer and the remaining members of the MC5 for their reunion tour in 2003 and 2004.

 In 2004 Andersson joined up with Swedish punk veteran Johan Johansson from KSMB and Strindbergs.
-They released the single (Komma ut ur matchen) NU!.
-A Swedish version of (Gotta get som action) NOW!
+They released the single "(Komma ut ur matchen) NU!", a Swedish version of "(Gotta get som action) NOW!"
 They were joined by musicians such as Anders "Boba" Lindström and Dregen from Hellacopters and Sulo from Diamond Dogs.
-The single also contained the song 8 pm, an English version of the KSMB song Klockan 8.
-Along with fellow Hellacopter member Robert Dahlqvist, Andersson recorded drums and guitars for Swedish singer/songwriter Stefan Sundströms 2004 album Hjärtats melodi.
-Apart from being a producer/co-producer with his own bands, Andersson produced Swedish rock band Dollhouse's second album The Royal Rendezevous in Acetone Studio, Stockholm in late 2005.
+The single also contained the song "8 pm", an English version of the KSMB song "Klockan 8".
+Along with fellow Hellacopter member Robert Dahlqvist, Andersson recorded drums and guitars for Swedish singer-songwriter Stefan Sundströms 2004 album Hjärtats melodi.
+Apart from being a producer/co-producer with his own bands, Andersson produced Swedish rock band Dollhouse's second album, The Royal Rendezevous, in Acetone Studio, Stockholm in late 2005.
 Also at Acetone Studio he played on Neil Leyton's The Betrayal of the Self album along with Backyard Babies's guitarist Dregen.
-The next year he produced the Backyard Babies fifth studio album People Like People Like People Like Us.
-In 2009, it has been announced that Andersson and Neil Leyton have a side-project called The Point, with a 7" single titled "Give it a try" due to be released in the spring of 2010.
+The next year he produced the Backyard Babies's fifth studio album, People Like People Like People Like Us.
+In 2009, it was announced that Andersson and Neil Leyton have a side project called The Point, with a 7" single titled "Give it a try" due to be released in the spring of 2010.